Jane Austen’s London

 So, this tour will explore Jane’s connections with London and give the background to Sense and Sensibility, a good part of which is based in this very area.
 We begin with the place Jane’s coach would arrive from Hampshire, and then walk the streets haunted by Willougby; past shops visited by the Palmers, the Ferrars; visit the location of Jane Austen’s brother’s bank and see the publisher of Jane’s Books.
 The area around Old Bond Street was the home of the Regency elite and many buildings and a surprising number of the shops remain as they were in Jane Austen’s day.

-The next Jane Austen’s London Walk takes place at 2.30 pm on Sunday, March 3.
-The meeting point is just outside the Green Park exit of Green Park Tube station.
+The meeting point for the Jane Austen’s London Walk is just outside the Green Park exit of Green Park Tube station.
 Meet by the fountain (in the park itself).

 LONDON WALKS REVIEWS